diegoquirino/openscience/README.md

 # Open Science Repository

 Welcome to the **Open Science** repository by [Carlos Diego Quirino Lima](https://github.com/diegoquirino).
-This repository hosts a collection of projects and experiments dedicated to advancing open science initiatives.
+This repository hosts a collection of projects and experiments related to my research as a Ph.D. student dedicated to advancing open science initiatives.

 ## Branches and Projects